-64. Payment's Suspension of Bank Loan 64.1 In the event that the Bank suspends the Loan or Credit to the Employer, from which part of the payments to the Contractor are being made: (a) The Employer is obligated to notify the Contractor of such suspension within 7 days of having received the Bank's suspension notice. (b) If the Contractor has not received sums due it within the 28 days for payment provided for in Sub-Clause 43.1, the Contractor may immediately issue a 14-day termination notice.
-65. Eligibility 65.1 The Contractor and its Subcontractors shall have the nationality of a Bank's member country.
-A Contractor or Subcontractor shall be deemed to have the nationality of a country if it complies with the following requirements: (a) An individual is considered to be a national of a member country of the Bank if he or she meets either of the following requirements: (i) is a citizen of a member country; or (ii) has established his/her domicile in a member country as a "bona fide" resident and is legally entitled to work in the country of domicile. (b) A company is considered to have the nationality of a member country if it meets the two following requirements: (i) is legally constituted or incorporated under the laws of a member country of the Bank; and (ii) more than fifty percent (50%) of the firm's capital is owned by individuals or firms from member countries of the Bank.
-65.2 All members of a JVCA and all subcontractors must meet the nationality criteria set forth above.
-65.3 All the Goods and Related Services to be supplied under the Contract and financed by the Bank shall have their origin in any Bank's member country.
-Goods have their origin in a member country of the Bank if they have been mined, grown, harvested, or produced in a member country of the Bank.
-A good has been produced when through manufacture, processing or assembly another commercially recognized article results that differs substantially in its basic characteristics, function or purpose of utility from its parts or components
+64. Payment's Suspension of Bank Loan Em the event that the Bank suspends the Loan or Credit to the aployer, from which part of the payments to the Contractor being made: (a) The Employer is obligated to notify the Contractor of such suspension within 7 days of having received the Bank's suspension notice. (b) If the Contractor has not received sums due it within the 28 days for payment provided for in Sub-Clause 43.1, the Contractor may immediately issue a 14-day termination notice.
+65. Eligibility of sha Contractor and its Subcontractors shall have the nationality a Bank's member country.
+A Contractor or Subcontractor Il be deemed to have the nationality of a country if it nplies with the following requirements: . , dividual is considered to be a national of a member country of if he or she meets either of the following requirements: (i) is a citizen of a member country; or (ii) has established his/her domicile in a member country as a "bona fide" resident and is legally entitled to work in the country of domicile. (b) A company is considered to have the nationality of a member country if it meets the two following requirements: (i) is legally constituted or incorporated under the laws of a member country of the Bank; and (ii) more than fifty percent (50%) of the firm's capital is owned by individuals or firms from member countries of the Bank. members of a JVCA and all subcontractors must meet the ionality criteria set forth above.
+Co Bai cou or j Il the Goods and Related Services to be supplied under the ntract and financed by the Bank shall have their origin in any nk's member country.
+Goods have their origin in a member untry of the Bank if they have been mined, grown, harvested, produced in a member country of the Bank.
+A good has been beduced when through manufacture, processing or assembly another commercially recognized article results that differs substantially in its basic characteristics, function or purpose of utility from its parts or components